Horses threatened by Jackson Highway blaze show that animals are vulnerable when disaster strikes

 SACRAMENTO, CA (June 11, 2008) – As several wildfires rage across Northern California and the Sacramento area, including one near Jackson Highway in Sacramento County that threatened dozens of horses at an equestrian center, United Animal Nations (UAN) reminds pet owners to make emergency plans that include their animals.

 Animals left behind during natural disasters can get injured, fall ill, die and hamper human evacuation and recovery efforts.
-To prepare for fires and other emergencies that could force them from their homes, Sacramento area families who have pets or care for animals are advised to:
+To prepare for fires and other emergencies that could force them from their homes,

 - Assemble an animal disaster kit that includes food, water, medications, a leash or cat carrier, and photos of you with your animals to prove ownership in case you are separated.

 - Identify all animals with a tag and microchip so they can be more easily reunited if separated.

 - Bring pets along if evacuating.
 Options for evacuating with pets include:

 - Seeking refuge in a hotel that allows pets.
 A searchable database of pet-friendly accommodations is available at www.petswelcome.com or www.BringYourPets.com.

 - Placing animals in a pet-friendly evacuation shelter.
 Local Red Cross chapters or the local animal control agency can provide information on the availability of emergency shelters for animals.
 Visit www.redcross.org to find a local chapter.